Here’s something interesting that market analysts have discovered about human nature.

 Receive a FREE 900g tin of Aptamil Infant Formula in NTUC Good Start Bundle!

-Bearing in mind the rising child-rearing costs in Singapore, NTUC and its group of Social Enterprises have come up the NTUC Good Start Bundle, offering perks to help young families cope this challenging new phase of life.
+Bearing in mind the rising child-rearing costs in Singapore, NTUC and its group of Social Enterprises have come up the NTUC Good Start Bundle, offering perks to help young families cope with this challenging new phase of life.

 In the bundle, each family receives: